Bittu5134/random/Rock Paper Scissors War/README.md

 ### Random features

-- Press K to summon more players when the game is running.
+- Press `k` to summon more players when the game is running.
 - Try running the `satisfying_version.py` file.

 ### Requirements